-2:1 honours degree in Psychology or an equivalent qualification plus a Grade C in GCSE Mathematics or equivalent.
-Candidates with a degree and extensive work experience may be considered.
+First or upper second class honours degree in psychology or an equivalent qualification and grade C in GCSE mathematics.
+Candidates with a degree and professional experience may be considered.

 Months of entry

 The MSc Developmental Psychology focuses on the social, emotional and cognitive development of children and is designed for graduates and practising psychologists who wish to acquire a specialism in child development.